Drew S. Days III: Appointments and professorship

 In 1977, President Jimmy Carter nominated Days to serve as the Assistant Attorney General for Civil Rights in the United States Department of Justice.
 His tenure was marked by an aggressive enforcement of the nation's civil rights laws.

-He served in the Department of Justice until 1981 when he joined the faculty of the Yale Law School.
+Days served in the Department of Justice until 1981 when he joined the faculty of the Yale Law School.
 In 1988 he founded the Orville H. Schell Jr. Center for Human Rights at Yale Law School and served as its director until 1993.

-In 1993, he was nominated by President Bill Clinton to serve as Solicitor General in the Department of Justice.
+In 1993, Days was nominated by President Bill Clinton to serve as Solicitor General in the Department of Justice.
 In that position, he was responsible for representing the positions and interests of the United States in arguments before the Supreme Court.
 Shortly after his appointment, he argued the government's case before the Supreme Court that the lower court's decision in Knox v.
 United States was wrong, even though it had found in favor of the government.
 He urged the Supreme Court to vacate Stephen Knox's conviction for possession of child pornography; they remanded the case to Circuit Court.
+Law scholars like Ernest A. Young have scrutinized Days' oral argument in favor of the government in the landmark 1995 Supreme Court case United States v.
+Lopez, arguing that Days' repeated failure to give any Justice (particularly the then-median Justice Sandra Day O'Connor) an example of a situation in which the government could not regulate a given activity as beyond the Commerce Clause's power was a substantial contributor to the Court's eventual decision in Lopez to overturn a federal law as beyond the Commerce Clause's power for the first time since 1937.

 Private practice and alumni work

 After leaving the Clinton administration, Days returned to Yale Law School and private practice.
 He was involved in national and international efforts to resolve social and economic issues—including Hurricane Katrina, poverty alleviation, the environment, and juvenile justice.

-He also served as a trustee at Hamilton College.
-In 2011, Hamilton opened the Days-Massolo Center with the goal of promoting diversity awareness and fostering dialogue among the wide variety of cultures represented on campus.
+Days also served as a trustee at Hamilton College.
+In 2011, Hamilton opened the Days–Massolo Center with the goal of promoting diversity awareness and fostering dialogue among the wide variety of cultures represented on campus.
 The center is dedicated to Days and fellow Hamilton trustee Arthur J. Massolo.